F1rst-Unicorn/stocks/manual/server-admin/maintainance.md

 so the log level can be adjusted without restarting the server.

-The config can be reset by removing the directory /usr/share/tomcat8/webapps/server (but not the symlinks) and restarting tomcat to redeploy the webapp.
+The config can be reset by removing the directory /usr/share/tomcat8/webapps/server (but not the symlinks).
+Note that during redeployment the webapp might be subject to downtime.

 ## Stocks config file